zachicecreamcohn/hugo-personal-site/content/posts/my-setup.md

 ### The Browser {#the-browser}

 I'm a big fan of [Arc](https://arc.net).
 I use Spaces to keep my activities separate, which not only helps bundle related sites and login sessions together but also improves my mental model of the browser when working.
 For example, when switching from schoolwork to development for the university newspaper, toggling between differently styled Spaces with their own organized bookmarks helps me switch mental contexts.

+Every now and then i feel the pull of Firefox, but as of right now, balancing my various activities (various theater projects, school, personal projects, and work) is made so easy with spaces that I haven't felt the need to switch.
+I'm not a fan of the built in AI stuff, but at least that can be turned off.

 ### Passwords